AEllisNOLA/TrackApp/NOTES.md

 dispatch({ type: 'signup', payload: response.data.token })
 `

 Now that a token has been created, swap the `isSignedIn: false` state for `token: null` .
 The presence of a token means the user is logged in.
 Lastly, add the 'signup' case to the *authReducer* up top remembering to set the errorMessage back to null in case a priot signup attempt by the user failed: `return { errorMessage: '', token: action.payload }`

+ ## 6. Navigation from Outside of React
+ Navigation with React components is pretty simple.
+Every components wrapped in a navigator has access to the *navigation* prop.
+But components not rendered by a navigator do not have access to that prop.
+Accessing that prop from outside a navigator - such as would be the case needed to navigate within an action function - is more difficult.

+ The best way to deal with this is to make a navigation reference file and export a function which will get access to the navigator and can be used anywhere.

+ 1) Create *navigationRef.js* in the *src* directory.
+Add the following:

+ `
+ let navigator;

+// nav object argument is the actual navigation prop from React Navigation export const setNavigator = nav => {

+    navigator = nav

+}
+ `

+2) Import the function in *App.js*.
+In the export at the bottom, add a ref prop to <App />.
+The `<App ref={navigator => {setNavigator(navigator)} />` .
+Essentially, this hooks into the component where the *navigation* prop is accessable and assigns it to the navigator variable in the helper function.
+It is now accessible in *navigationRef.js*

+3) Now a function can be written and exported that will grant navigation accessibility wherever it is needed.

+React Navigation's Navigator internally functions like Context.
+So we can dispatch an action to tell React Navigation to change its state and show a different screen.

+`
+export const navigate = (routeName, params) => {

+    navigator.dispatch(
+        NavigationActions.navigate({ routeName, params })
+    )

+}
+`

+4) Whenever you need to navigate somewhere from outside of React, `import { navigate } from '../navigationRef'` where it is needed, then call something like `navigate('trackList')` .